SaiNimkar/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-A basic game made using html, css and Javascript
+An interactive rock, paper, scissors game developed in HTML, CSS and javascript